LMee17/AnthoMicroComp/README.md

 `Analysis_Prokaryote2.R` uses `vegan` (Dixon _et al_ 2003) packages to compute dissimilarity matrices, produce NMDS and use PERMANOVA (`adonis2`) to assess the impact of phylogeny, location and social lifestyle on prokaryote (bacterial) community composition. `Analysis_Eukaryote2.R` and `Analysis_Viral2.R` do the same for eukaryotic and viral counts, respectively.

-## 2.4 Assessing the Presence of Well Characterised Bee Microbiota and Tribe-Microbe Associations
+### 2.4 Assessing the Presence of Well Characterised Bee Microbiota and Tribe-Microbe Associations

-To assess the analysis' ability to detect microbes known to be in certain bee species, the script `Core_Phylo.R` is used.
+To assess this approach's ability to detect microbes known to be in certain bee species, the script `Core_Phylo.R` was used.
 To see if there are candidates for microbes associated with particular tribes, `DescribeTribe.R` identifies microbes found in over 50% of tribal members at an average relative abundance above 0.01%.

 ## Program Versions